Skip to content

 Connect to Microsoft

 Click Connect to Microsoft and sign in using your Microsoft admin account.
+Reminder: this account must be a global admin for your MSP tenant.

 When successful, you will see a confirmation message showing you are connected.